top of page

 Prosocial Behavior Across Distance in Typical Populations

 The work I do in special populations ultimately stems from an interest in identifying the psychological features that underlie exceptional prosocial behavior in typical adults.
 Indeed, people often favor helping those close to them over distant others, perceiving a conflict between maximizing global welfare and fulfilling obligations to themselves and those nearby.
 However, my findings suggest that the same features promoting close relationships and self-concern can also drive concern for others at greater distances.
-This is promising, because it indicates that capacities most adults already possess—care for themselves and their close others—can be expanded to include distant others, without undermining existing bonds.
+This is promising, because it indicates that capacities most adults already possess—care for themselves and their close others—can be expanded to include distant others without undermining existing bonds.
+While my research shows that some features which promote the expansion of prosocial concern across distance in the general population are rooted in stable personality traits, others, such as capacities in imagination, coping strategies in the face of grand challenges, moral values, reasoning, and empathy, are more malleable.
+Consequently, I have found that targeting these more malleable features through intervention can have profound consequences on people’s altruistic attitudes and behaviors.

 Prosocial Behavior Across the Intergenerational Divide